benediktschmitt/emsm/README.md

 Please consider also to contribute to the code.
 When you found a bug, please report it and/or try to fix it.

+Note, that I develop under the *dev* branch and so this branch is usually some commits ahead and it should be the only branch you commit to.

 ## Versioning
 The **EMSM** uses semantic version numbers.
 Take a look at http://semver.org/